 How to Pressure Wash a House: Achieving Professional Results at Home

-Maybe you cannot see the grimy buildup over the exterior surface of your house, but it is always there.
-This amount of dirt is the result when your house is exposed to the elements, which is a natural process.
+You might not notice the grimy buildup on your house's exterior surface, but it's always there.
+This dirt accumulates when your house is exposed to the elements, which is a natural process.

 How to pressure wash a house